 Science for a Smarter Workplace

 Welcome to the Industrial Organizational (I/O) Psychology graduate programs at Montclair State University!
 I/O psychology is the scientific study of the workplace.
 Rigor and methods of psychology are applied to issues of critical relevance to business, including talent management, leadership coaching, assessment, team dynamics, selection, training, organizational development, job design, performance, and work-life balance.
 The I/O program offers a comprehensive curriculum, small class sizes, and close mentoring from faculty members.
-The program aims to develop aspiring human capital consultants, people scientists, and human resource leaders who are able to apply their skills and knowledge to solve strategic human problems in complex organizational systems.
+The program aims to develop aspiring human capital consultants, people scientists, and human resource leaders who are able to solve strategic human problems in complex organizational systems.
 Through coursework, research, and experiential projects, the program prepares students for careers in applied settings, academics, and research.

 We take pride in providing a rigorous training and culture conducive to professional growth and development.
 A recent 2018 study by SIOP ranked Montclair as one of the top I/O programs in the country in terms of program resources, including funding opportunities, breadth of curriculum, internship availability, and quality of instructions.
 We work hard to offer students an exceptional opportunity to participate in a variety of research and applied activities.

 Key to the program’s success is commitment to training exceptional scientist-practitioners in a personal and collegial environment, emphasizing the guided development of research skills and statistics, knowledge of I/O theory and techniques, and applied experiences.
 Through extensive course work, students receive breadth and depth of training on industrial psychology, organizational psychology, and scientific methods.
 Further, we are among one of the few programs to offer data science courses where students can learn Python, R, and specialized courses in computational modeling, machine learning, natural language processing, and database architecture.
 Montclair offers both M.A. and Ph.D. level training.
 Both programs train well-rounded I/O psychologists who have flexibility in their career paths and skills to make a difference in society.